Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Kazuo Habiro for explaining them how to define integral form and elements in $\AlgH$.
-AB and MDR were supported by the NCCR SwissMAP and Grant $200020\_207374$ of the Swiss National Science Foundation.
-IB and RP thank the UZH Institut für Mathematik for its hospitality during the initial conception of this article.
+The authors would like to thank Kazuo Habiro for explaining them how to define integral form and element in $\AlgH$.
+AB, IB, and MD were supported by the NCCR SwissMAP and Grant $200020\_207374$ of the Swiss National Science Foundation.
+IB and RP thank the Institut für Mathematik at UZH for its hospitality during the initial conception of this article.
+The authors also gratefully acknowledge the support of the Simons Collaboration “New Structures in Low-Dimensional Topology”.